wp-plugins/emaze/readme.txt

 == Description ==

+Create amazing presentation and embed them to your WordPress site using [Emaze](https://www.emaze.com) online tools.

+= About Emaze =

-[Emaze](https://www.emaze.com) is the next generation of online presentations, empowering you to create an amazing impression through design and technology.
+[Emaze.com](https://www.emaze.com) is the next generation of online presentations, empowering you to create an amazing impression through design and technology.
 Instead of the standardized templates and features other tools provide, emaze allows you to have limitation-free creativity.

 You can choose from any of our pre-designed templates made from a wide range of categories, by top designers to fit your messaging.
 In every presentation, you can utilize innovative features from 3D scenes to 2D slides, pan and zoom, videos, animation, sound effects and more.

 You can easily make the transition from PowerPoint to emaze by importing your presentation through our easy-to-use application. emaze gives you the ability to share your presentation without the hassle of sending a heavy file that’s too big to send.

+= Emaze WordPress Plugin =

 Using this WordPress plugin you can embed [presentation](https://www.emaze.com/get-inspired/) into your WordPress site using nothing but the URL.
 Just copy the presentation URL and paste it to the post text editor.
 Then simply click over to the visual editor to confirm that it loads properly.

+= More Information =

+For any questions or more information, please [contact us](https://www.emaze.com/contact-us/).

 == Installation ==